jorgemarcoux/Rocket-Elevators-Foundation/README.md

 6. Our different database

     For more control of the database, we suggest you to install mysql workbench.
-It works almost with all peratiing system
+It works almost with all operatiing system

     Here is the link to download it : https://www.mysql.com/fr/products/workbench/

     To download the program, you must make sure that you have an account with oracle.
     If it's not the case, here is the link to register : https://cutt.ly/Bgg9JBs

     You can also add it in a code editor like visual studio code or IntelliJ IDEA.
 These different programs allow you to modify database tables more easily.
-You can see our database through the terminal.
-Depending on the computer, you must open mysql from the terminal
+You can alse see our database through the terminal.
+Depending on the computer, you must find the appropriate command to open mysql.

     Here are examples of commands on mysql :